VanillaDaFur/dotfiles/README.md

 - **Shell**: [fish](https://github.com/fish-shell/fish-shell) + [starship](https://github.com/starship/starship)

 ## Installing dotfiles
+> WARNING: This script will make a backup of your `~/.config` to `~/.config-bak/`.
-> Works only with Arch, Void and Fedora
+> This script works only with Arch, Void and Fedora, anything else is unsupported.

 You can simply run this command:
 ```